Reading time: 5 min

-If you are reading these lines, you may be considering whether the job as a Python Programmer would be right for you, what tasks and salary await you in this job, and what is the best and fastest way to learn Python programming.
+If you are reading these lines, you may be thinking whether the job as a Python programmer would be right for you, what tasks and salary await you in this job, and what is the best and fastest way to learn Python programming.

-How do I get a job as a Python programmer?
-This article will answer all the relevant questions about a career, tasks and salary as a Python Programmer, and will help you get started learning Python.
+How do I get a job as a Python Programmer?
+This article will answer all the relevant questions about becoming a Python Programmer and help you get started with Python.

-Before we show how you can become a Python programmer, a few words about why learning Python is worthwhile in any case.
+Before we show how you can become a Python programmer, a few words about why it's definitely worth it for you to learn Python.

 Why you should learn Python

-Python can be used for data collection and data analysis to find helpful answers to questions and deliver insights to business areas where they are most needed, such as product development or strategic business management.
+Python can be used for data collection and data analysis to find helpful answers to questions and deliver insights to business areas where they are needed most, such as product development or strategic management.

 In 1991, this general-purpose programming language was born when Guido van Rossum developed it to help developers write clear, logical code in a simple syntax.
-Nearly 30 years later, Python is one of the most popular programming languages in the world among businesses, developers, and beginners.
-Find out why there is a lot of humor in Python in this article.
+Nearly 30 years later, Python is one of the most popular most popular programming languages in the world among companies, developers and beginners.
+Why there is a lot of humor in Python, you will learn in this article.

-The Python programming language has a clear advantage in the programming language popularity race: It is suitable both as an entry point for novice programmers and as a valuable additional skill for experienced developers.
-And in the fast-paced world of programming languages, it’s especially promising for the future, as it’s the preferred programming language for data science, machine learning, and artificial intelligence.
+The Python programming language has a clear advantage in the popularity race: It is suitable both as an entry-level programming language for novice programmers and as a valuable additional skill for experienced developers.
+And in the fast-moving world of programming languages, it is particularly promising for the future, because it is the preferred programming language for data science, machine learning and artificial intelligence.

 Tasks: What does a Python Programmer do?

-In your job as a Python Programmer you design, program and debug various applications and projects.
-Because of its versatility, Python skills allow you to take on very different tasks as a programmer:in, including
+In your job as a Python Programmer you will design, program and debug various applications and projects.
+Because of its versatility, you can take on very different tasks as a programmer with Python skills, among others

 - Writing and implementing applications